Thank you for your interest in writing for Counseling Today.

 • Include an author photo.
 Send a high-resolution (300 DPI) headshot or professional-looking selfie.

 My Counseling Journey articles (up to 500 words) present interesting personal stories about career growth and professional development.
-You may submit a 50-word proposal about your story or a full-length draft for us to consider.
 Your article should:

 • Focus on a particular aspect of your work, career and life.